 Weekly tasks

-• Audit a sample of transactions for correct account coding and GST.
+• Audit a sample of transactions for correct account coding.

 • Review accounts receivable/payable for overdue invoices or bills.